 Steam forms as the puffs bake, and the strong gluten structure formed by beating the dough stretches to hold the steam, then sets into place as the heat coagulates (sets) the protein.
 The puffs will be dark golden brown, with a hollow center crisscrossed with soft filaments of dough.

 In cream puffs, we want lots of protein, so don't use cake flour, pastry flour, or other low-protein flours, such as self-rising.
-The flour must be added all at once to the boiling water and butter mixture so the starch swells and absorbs the liquid so the dough has structure.
+The flour must be added all at once to the boiling water and butter mixture, so the starch swells and absorbs the liquid and the dough has structure.

 Water and Butter

 The more fat, the more tender the cream puff.
 Too much fat and it will interfere with gluten production, and your cream puffs will collapse.
 Follow the recipe carefully!